nestordemeure/GPTranslate/readme.md

 Note that we ask for a `json` output.
 This is done to let us easily distinguish between the actual text of the translation and notes (the model tends to comment on its own translation).

-The `translation` field of the `json` output is extracted using a rough parser that slices the string based on the positions of the field names.
+The `translation` field of the `json` output is extracted manually by slicing the string based on the indices of the field names.
 We are purposefully avoiding the use of a proper `json` parser as the output is often malformed, crashing existing parsers.

 ## Potential improvements